-Ruta Sepetys' first novel, this story chronicles the journey of Lina, a young Lithuanian girl, and her family as the Russians forcefully removed them from their home, separated Lina's father from Lina, her mother, and her brother, and took them by crowded, filthy train north, across the Arctic Circle to Siberia, 6,500 miles from their home.
+Ruta Sepetys' first novel, Between Shades of Gray chronicles the journey of Lina, a young Lithuanian girl, and her family as the Russians forcefully removed them from their home, separated Lina's father from Lina, her mother, and her brother, and took them by crowded, filthy train north, across the Arctic Circle to Siberia, 6,500 miles from their home.
 The Russians, under Stalin's orders, force them to live and work in harsh conditions, with very little food, completely ill-equipped for the conditions of frozen Siberia.

-I found this to be a unique perspective, as most of the books I've read about World War 2 have dealt with the German side and the Holocaust, but evil deeds were done by both sides.
+I found this to be a unique perspective, as most of the books I've read about World War 2 have dealt with Germany and the Holocaust, but evil deeds were done by both sides.

 (Of Hitler and Stalin) “We're dealing with two devils who both want to rule hell.”

 4. The Guernsey Literary and Potato Peel Pie Society

 Written by Mary Ann Shaffer and Annie Barrows, The Guernsey Literary and Potato Peel Pie Society tells the story of a small island off the coast of England.
 Though this unique novel, told entirely through letters written to and from the main character, does not take place during WW2, it does take place just following the war.
 The island of Guernsey, one of the Channel Islands between England and France, was occupied by the Nazis during WW2, and throughout the book, the author includes facts and stories about the invasion, occupation, and liberation of the island.